akira/exq/README.md

 * You can use multiple Erlang nodes to process from the same pool of jobs.
 * Exq uses a format that is Resque/Sidekiq compatible.
   * This means you can use it to integrate with existing Rails / Django projects that also use a background job that's Resque compatible - typically with little or no changes needed to your existing apps.
 However, you can also use Exq standalone.
+  * You can also use the Sidekiq UI to view job statuses, as Exq is compatible with the Sidekiq stats format.
   * If you don't need Resque/Sidekiq compatibility, another option to check out would be [toniq](https://github.com/joakimk/toniq) which uses erlang serialization instead of JSON.
   * You can run both Exq and Toniq in the same app for different workers.
 * Exq supports uncapped amount of jobs running, or also allows a max limit per queue.